adrobinoga/zk-protocol/sections/data-user.md

 	> packet(id=CMD_REFRESHDATA)
 		> packet(id=CMD_ACK_OK)

-Where the user sn identifies the user, the value is stored in a 2 byte field in little endian format.
+Where the` user sn` identifies the user, the value is stored in a 2 byte field in little endian format.

 ### Get Fingerprint Template ###

-The SDK uses this function, when deleting users data, to check if the user has other fingerprint templates, request all the fingerprints one by one.
+The SDK uses this function, when deleting users data, to check if the user has other fingerprint templates, it requests all the fingerprints one by one.

 The procedure uses the command `CMD_USERTEMP_RRQ`, to ask for a template: